mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 Many Stack Overflow members however are all too likely to treat these two questions the same way: -5 and closed.
 This is unfortunate and likely scares away many inexperienced users before they have a chance to learn how to ask better questions or even how the site works.

-Truly bad questions aren't worth wasting time on, but we have to assume that those users asking not good question are not intentionally asking not good questions.
+Truly bad questions aren't worth wasting time on, but we have to assume that those users asking not good questions are not intentionally asking not good questions.
 They want to ask good questions and just don't know how to.
 If we blindly penalize beginners without engaging or providing feedback, how are they ever supposed to learn?

 # Asking a good question does not guarantee an answer